• Menu

 The homemade sauce tastes so much better than the canned stuff and it’s easy to make.
 I like to blend up the onion and pepper so my kids don’t know they are in there, but you still get the flavor from them.

-This took a little bit longer to make all of the different parts but it was nice because I already the sauce made and the buns don’t have to cook very long.
-I served the Paleo sloppy joes with roasted sweet potato fries.
+This took a little bit longer to make all of the different parts but it was nice because I already the sauce made and the buns don't have to cook very long.
+I served the these with roasted Perfect, Baked Paleo Sweet Potato Fries Recipe.

 This is a great recipe for the summertime!
-It doesn’t get better than a “gooey messy burger.”
-I also might eat our zucchini chips with this recipe or a simple fruit or vegetable on the side to supplement the sloppy joe.
+It doesn't get better than a "gooey messy burger."
+I also might eat our Curried, Baked Keto Zucchini Chips Recipe with this recipe or a simple fruit or vegetable on the side to supplement the sloppy joe.

 Then the meat is ready to break up.
 Since it is mostly cooked when I do it, I usually only have to break it up about two times.
 Once the meat is cooked I add the rest of the ingredients.
 To save money I buy the #10 cans of tomatoes from Costco for like $3 and blend them real quick in the blender because I want the tomatoes to be really smooth like how sloppy joes traditionally are.